-To accurately measure the features of the CCG spectra, we use a combination of the PPXF (Cappellari & Emsellem 2004) and GANDALF (Sarzi et al. 2006) routines.
+To accurately measure the features of the CCG spectra, we use a combination of the PPXF (Cappellari & Emsellem 2004) and GANDALF (Sarzi et al. 2006) routines1.
 Gandalf version 1.5 was used as it enables a reddening correction to be performed, and it encorporates errors.
 This code treats the emission lines as additional Gaussian templates, and solves linearly at each step for their amplitudes and the optimal combination of stellar templates, which are convolved by the best stellar line-of-sight velocity distribution.
 The stellar continuum and emission lines are fitted simultaneously.
-All 985 stars of the MILES stellar library (Sánchez-Blázquez et al. 2006) were used as stellar templates to automatically include $\alpha$ -enhancement in the derived optimal template.
+All 985 stars of the MILES stellar library (Sánchez-Blázquez et al. 2006) were used as stellar templates to automatically include α -enhancement in the derived optimal template.
 After the kinematics are fixed, a Gaussian template is constructed for each emission line at each iteration, and the best linear combination of both stellar and emission-line templates (with positive weights) is determined.
 We have adapted the gandalf code to apply it to the SALT data with a longer wavelength range.
 None of the four active CCGs contained measureable emission lines despite being surrounded by ionised nebulae in cooling flow clusters.
 The GANDALF code was used to measure the spatially resolved velocity and velocity dispersion of the absorption spectra.
 Our slit placement avoided the ionised gas.
 The spatially resolved velocity and velocity dispersion gradients are shown in Figures 1 and 2.
 In all the spatially resolved profiles plotted here, the values of the parameters are plotted at the luminosity-weighted centres of the spatial bins used to derive the parameters.
+The kinematic properties investigated here (rotation and incidence of velocity substructure) seem normal compared with their ordinary giant elliptical counterparts.
+Despite the small sample size, we already detect variety in the kinematical properties of these galaxies.